katiBe3/express-backend/README.md

 # rankcraft-backend
-Express Server to continuously fetch Etsy market data and store it in Supabase db.🪄
+Express Server starter to continuously fetch data and store it in Supabase db.🪄

 ## 🎁 Features
 * Express Server with Type Script configured.